mmseng/AislingMatHelper/README.md

 ### Beta: v1.2 (2021-12-12)
 - Tweaks to support purchase and delivery of expansion materials.
+- Added missing key-release contingency for "up" navigation key for when the script is killed while performing actions.

 ### Latest: v1.1 (2021-12-05)
 - Added code to correct for an inconsistency in the menu navigation in Odyssey.